 Residents also have clinical rotations at the nearby McGuire VA Medical Center which is an integrated institution providing rotations in general surgery, vascular surgery, and cardiothoracic surgery.
 Rotations are also offered at St Mary’s Hospital in Richmond and at Winchester Medical Center.Visit VCUHealth

-PGY-1: Residents handle basic cases, with a focus on perioperative care.
-Rotations include gastrointestinal/bariatric surgery, acute care surgery, trauma surgery, cardiac surgery, surgical oncology, transplant surgery, vascular surgery, burn surgery, VA hospital and night float.
+Residents handle basic cases, with a focus on perioperative care.
+Rotations include gastrointestinal/bariatric surgery, acute care surgery, trauma surgery, surgical oncology, transplant surgery, vascular surgery, burn surgery, VA hospital, ICU, and night float.

-PGY-2: Residents spend more time in the operating room, with a target of 250 cases by the end of the year.
-Rotations include intensive care (surgical, trauma and cardiac), endoscopy, pediatric surgery, veterans affairs, acute care general surgery, Winchester Medical Center and surgical oncology.
+Residents spend more time in the operating room, with a target of 250 cases by the end of the year.
+Rotations include intensive care (surgical, trauma and cardiac), endoscopy, pediatric surgery, VA hospital, acute care general surgery, Winchester Medical Center, and surgical oncology.

-PGY-3: Residents get community experience at Winchester Medical Center, as well as at the VA hospital, and do rotations at VCU Medical Center on transplant surgery, night float, surgical oncology and gastrointestinal/bariatric surgery.
+Residents get community experience at Winchester Medical Center, as well as at the VA hospital, and do rotations at VCU Medical Center on transplant surgery, night float, surgical oncology, and gastrointestinal/bariatric surgery.

-PGY-4: Residents serve as chiefs of service on thoracic, Winchester Medical Center, pediatric surgery and trauma surgery.
-Residents also do a night float rotation.
+Residents rotate on night float and serve as chiefs of service on thoracic, Winchester Medical Center, pediatric surgery, and trauma surgery.

-PGY-5: Residents are responsible for education of the junior residents and also serve as chiefs of service at the VA hospital, surgical oncology, acute care general surgery and colorectal service.
+Residents are responsible for education of the junior residents and also serve as chiefs of service at the VA hospital, surgical oncology, acute care general surgery, and colorectal service.
 Schedule permitting, residents may also get an elective on a service of their choice.